tylpk1216/favorite-youtube-to-video/README.md

 Note
 ---------------
-some files can't be downloaded.
+Some files can't be downloaded.